 This brainstorming session will provide the basis for a Crisis Response Plan, where you map out responses to an emergency.
 This plan also needs to define who the key spokesperson is, and who should be contacted in case of an emergency.

 Of course, it is impossible to predict every kind of crisis that can happen.
 That said, it is possible to create a Crisis Response Strategy for most potential crises.
 This will provide the framework for how to react to an unexpected event.

 3. Nominate a Spokesperson

 One of the most important parts of dealing with a PR crisis is how the spokesperson reacts to questions by the press, and how comfortable they are in front of the camera.
 You will need to nominate a primary spokesperson as well as a backup spokesperson who is ready to react if needed.

 Dealing with the media in a crisis requires a special skill set.
 It is vital to choose someone who can think quickly on their feet, react intelligently, and is calm in front of the camera.
-This might not be the qualities that your CEO or Head of Marketing has, so ensure you are confident in your choice.
+This might not be the qualities that your CEO or Head of Digital Marketing has, so ensure you are confident in your choice.

 4. Spokesperson Training